tparveen/TF-DataScience/14-Experimental-design-A-B/2-A-B_testing.md

 ### Does a new supplement help people sleep better?

-1) The controlled version of the A/B test would be to monitor sleep without any supplement or with supplements that are already in use since the experiment is about "new" supplement.
+1) The A/B test will have - The controlled version of the A/B test would be to monitor sleep without any supplement or with supplements that are already in use since the experiment is about "new" supplement.
 The test version will be experimenting with the new supplement

 2) Sample: The samples are divided in 2 groups.
 One group (Group A) will not take the new supplement.
 The other group (Group B) will take the new supplement.